mathrick/godot-external-files/README.md

 Now reload your Godot project, or click <kbd>Project</kbd> → <kbd>Tools</kbd> → <kbd>External files</kbd> → <kbd>Re-scan</kbd>.
 You will see that `godot/assets/sprites/some_sprite.png` has been automatically copied and imported by Godot.

 Depending on the number of files, it might take a while for all the files to be copied and imported.
-This is a single-time operation; the next time the project will open instantly and not copy anything, unless some files have changed.
+This is a one-time operation; the next time the project will open instantly and not copy anything, unless some files have changed.

 <!-- gdasset: markdown
 For full usage information and description of the syntax, click View files to visit the plugin's home page.